Somfy-Brasil/inteo_v3_ha/README.en.md

 - Python 3.9+

 ### ⚠️ Important
 This integration uses **OAuth2 PKCE** which is only available in Home Assistant 2025.1+.
-If you're using an earlier version, consider updating or using an alternative version of the integration.
+If you're using an earlier version, consider updating your Home Assistant installation.

 ## 📄 License